raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/01-ManualUpload/README.md

 #### Using Postman

-- Obtain the OpenAI Lambda function URL from `Function -> Configuration -> Function URL`.
+- Obtain the Lambda function URL from `Function -> Configuration -> Function URL`.

 - Use the POST method on the URL (add /upoad at the end): `https://<ID>.lambda-url.<region>.on.aws/upload`